Setup Argo CD

 Argo CD GitHub Notification Access

-The next PAT or GitHub App token is used by the Argo CD notifications system to update the GitHub commit status on deployments.
+The last GitHub App is used by the Argo CD notifications system to update the GitHub commit status on deployments.
 This is stored in SSM and pulled by the

 eks/argocd